 Government organizations are required to advertise jobs that are open to the public.
-This advertisement can be as minimal as uploading the job posting to the organization’s website and leaving it up for a predetermined period of time.
-Anyone who is interested in applying must have the same opportunity to apply as anyone else.
+This advertisement can be as minimal as uploading the job posting to the organization’s website and leaving it up for a predetermined period.
+Anyone who is interested in applying must have the same opportunity to apply like anyone else.

 Jobs that are only open to current employees of the organization must be advertised to the organization’s workforce but not to the public.
 Such jobs may include positions that supervise a highly specialized group where the new manager must have knowledge, skills or abilities that only someone currently working in that group would have.
 If someone outside the organization could do the job just as well as someone inside the organization, the job should be posted externally so that both internal and external candidates have the same chance to apply.

 All civil services jobs with the US government are posted on USAJobs.
 Anyone can search for jobs without setting up an account.
 However, website users must set up an account to apply for jobs.
 Creating an account is simple, and it requires a minimal amount of personal information.

 Much more information is required, of course, to apply for a job.
 Once a person’s information is loaded into the system, that person can use the same information over and over to apply for federal jobs.
 More often than not, an applicant would customize their information for each job posting.

 USAJobs is maintained by the Office of Personnel Management.
 Federal agencies are free to post job information on their websites, but they must post jobs on USAJobs.